ShalaQweghen/cl_scrabble/README.md

 Players can set how long a game will last.
 After the specified time, the game will be over and the player with the most points will win.
 If the time ends while making a word, the word will not count.

-### 2-Player game over network connection
+### Multilayer game over a network connection

-Pass `network` as an argument to `ruby start_game.rb` and a server will fire up at port 2000 on your localhost.
-When another computer on the network runs `ruby join_game.rb your_ip_address`, a game will start.
-The connecting computer doesn't need to have the whole game script.
-If a game doesn't start, your firewall might be blocking incoming requests.
+When picked, a server will fire up at port 2000 on your localhost.
+The player will be prompted about the number of the players that will play the game.
+When another computers (as many as specified by the player) on the network run 'ruby join_game.rb your_ip_address', a game will start.
+The connecting computers don't need to have the whole game script.
+If a game doesn't start, the firewall might be blocking incoming requests.
 Make sure to make the necessary adjustments.